Should John Hancock Multifactor Large Cap ETF (JHML) Be on Your Investing Radar?

 JHML seeks to match the performance of the John Hancock Dimensional Large Cap Index before fees and expenses.
 The John Hancock Dimensional Large Cap Index comprises of a subset of securities in the U.S. Universe issued by companies whose market capitalizations are larger than that of the 801st largest U.S. company.

-John Hancock Multifactor Large Cap ETF holds a Zacks ETF Rank of 2 (Buy), which is based on expected asset class return, expense ratio, and momentum, among other factors.
-Because of this, JHML is a great option for investors seeking exposure to the Style Box - Large Cap Blend segment of the market.
-There are other additional ETFs in the space that investors could consider as well.
+John Hancock Multifactor Large Cap ETF carries a Zacks ETF Rank of 3 (Hold), which is based on expected asset class return, expense ratio, and momentum, among other factors.
+Thus, JHML is a reasonable option for those seeking exposure to the Style Box - Large Cap Blend area of the market.
+Investors might also want to consider some other ETF options in the space.

 To learn more about this product and other ETFs, screen for products that match your investment objectives and read articles on latest developments in the ETF investing universe, please visit Zacks ETF Center.